thycotic/privman-docs/platforms/macOS/mac-kexts.md

 ![popup](images/sysex/blocked_kext.png "System Extension Blocked notification")

 This dialog and the need to grant Full Disk Access to the SYSEX on Catalina and Big Sur can be remediated by Privacy Preference Policy Control (PPPC) configuration profile payloads.
-The popup in not directly pointing to the fact that it was triggered by due to a KEXT.

 Here the user opens the __Security & Privacy__ pane and clicks __Allow__ for the Thycotic Software to run.

 ![security & privacy](images/sysex/allow-kext.png "Security & Privacy pane Allow button")

 No further action is required by the user.
-[File and Folder access](tcc-access.md) my need to be enabled on the endpoint.
+[File and Folder access](tcc-access.md) may need to be enabled on the endpoint.

 ## System Extensions (SYSEX)

-With system extensions the process is similar as outlined for the KEXT above, however with System Extensions the Privilege Manager utility is used.
+With system extensions, the process is similar as outlined for the KEXT above.

 | Catalina Blocked | Big Sur Blocked |
 | ----- | ----- |